coder/docs/admin/environment-management/cvms.md

 ## Infrastructure Requirements

-- The Kubernetes Node must be running a supported Linux distro with the minimum Kernel version (see [Sysbox Distro Compatibility](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md) for more information)
+- CVMs leverage the [sysbox container runtime](https://github.com/nestybox/sysbox), so the Kubernetes Node must run a supported Linux distro with the minimum Kernel version (see [Sysbox
+  Distro
+  Compatibility](https://github.com/nestybox/sysbox/blob/master/docs/distro-compat.md)
+  for more information)
 - The cluster must allow privileged containers and `hostPath` mounts.
 Read more